12 Sep All of Our Mistakes Are Never Forgotten

 “I know exactly what the two of you want,” he said while wiping his mouth with the back of his hand.

-“I’ve been waiting all day for the two of you to return from the site.”
+“I’ve been waiting all day for you to return from the site.”

 He let out a soft chuckle.
 “You know, it’s really not that pleasant being left alone with your thoughts all day.
 I never knew I had so much darkness inside me.”